krnsk0/skyscrapersolver/blogpost/blog_post.md

   </tbody>
 </table>

-How to implement this?
-We don't want to replicate the pattern we optimized away, above, in which we iteratively search the entire board for cells which meet process-of-elimination criteria-- we want to call PoE function right after we update a cell.
+How to implement PoE?
+We don't want to replicate the design we optimized away, above, in which we iteratively search the entire board for some pattern or criteria-- we want to call PoE function right after we mutate cells.

 In this context, we'll know what value